delphi1029/datastructure_algorithms/README.md

  * #### Single Source Shortest Path (SSSP) problem -
-  SSSP problem is about finding a path between a given vertex (called source) to all other vertices in a graph such that the total distance between them (source and destination) is minimum.
+        * SSSP problem is about finding a path between a given vertex (called source) to all other vertices in a graph such that the total distance between them (source and destination) is minimum.
+        * Algorithms for SSSP are -
+              * BFS
+              * Dijkstra's
+              * Bellman Ford